 The ruleAn AR-11 Change of Address form must be filed with USCIS within 10 days of any and all moving by an immigrant to a new address.
 The form takes about 5 minutes to complete.
 Filing a change of address with US Postal Service is NOT sufficient.

-A woman from another country met a US citizen.
+What happens in worst case scenario (even when an AR-11 is filed and confirmed)A woman from another country met a US citizen.
 They fell in love and got married.